Continually Updated Clinical Reference

 Oral apraxia is an apraxia of nonverbal oral movements.
 Patients have difficulty performing movements such as sticking out their tongue, licking their lips, and protruding their lips.
 Lesions of the premotor cortex are a frequent finding in patients with this disorder.

 AOS is a disorder of articulation that encompasses the intonation, rhythm, and stress of speech (prosody).
-These patients find it difficult to accurately plan, initiate, and sequence speech movements.
+Patients with AOS find it difficult to accurately plan, initiate, and sequence speech movements.
 Typically, AOS occurs with left frontal lesions adjacent to the Broca area.
 The following characteristics usually are present:

-• Effortful, groping articulatory movements with attempts at self-correction11
+• Effortful, groping articulatory movements with attempts at self-correction [23]

 • Dysprosody that is unrelieved by extended periods of normal intonation, rhythm, and stress